projectwilberforce/projectwilberforce.github.io/cameralens/manual/index.md

 Package comes with full source code for both C# script and the shader.

-Online documentation can be found [here](https://projectwilberforce.github.io/cameralens/manual/).
 Please rate our plugin on the asset store and contact us with issues or feature suggestions.
 See forum for discussion and contact us at <projectwilberforce@gmail.com> for additional support.

 ## Requirements